 The University has intensified its longstanding commitment to service-learning and community engagement under President Underwood’s leadership.
 The College Hill Corridor initiative – which is revitalizing a two-mile area between Mercer’s Macon campus and downtown – is supported by more than $7.5 million in funding from the John S. and James L. Knight Foundation and has won international awards for community redevelopment and has leveraged more than $200 million in public-private investment.
 The groundbreaking Mercer On Mission program, launched in 2007, has been recognized by the Clinton Global Initiative as “an exemplary approach to addressing a specific global challenge.”
 Mercer earned the highest federal recognition for community engagement by the Corporation for National and Community Service – the President’s Higher Education Community Service Honor Roll.
 Mercer became the first university in Georgia to receive the Carnegie Foundation’s designation for “Curricular Engagement and Outreach and Partnerships.”

 Under President Underwood’s leadership, Mercer resumed competition in intercollegiate football in 2013 after a 72-year hiatus.
 During the inaugural season, Mercer established a new NCAA Division I record for wins by a start-up program by going 10-2.
 Mercer was admitted to membership in one of the oldest and most prestigious intercollegiate athletic associations when it became a member of the Southern Conference in 2014.

 The Greater Macon Chamber of Commerce in 2013 honored President Underwood with its Citizen of the Year Award in recognition of his service to the community, and in 2016 The Macon Telegraph named him as its Middle Georgian of the Year.
-Georgia Trend magazine has named him among the 100 Most Influential Georgians in 2013, 2014, 2015, 2016 and 2017.
+Georgia Trend magazine has named him among the 100 Most Influential Georgians for six consecutive years, from 2013-2018.
 He was named in 2014 as recipient of the Leadership Character Award by the Greenleaf Center for Servant Leadership and has served as a member of the NCAA Division I Presidential Advisory Group.